 During the past year, Facebook provided further clarity by separating clicks into the following categories:

-- Clicks (All): All clicks on an ad, including those not on a link
+- The Clicks (All) metric includes all clicks on your Facebook ad (link clicks, clicks on media, post reactions, comments, shares, and more).: All clicks on an ad, including those not on a link

-- Outbound Clicks: All clicks on links that drive people away from Facebook
+- Outbound clicks measure the number of clicks on ads that take people to properties away from Facebook.: All clicks on links that drive people away from Facebook

 This was helpful, but advertisers continued to see discrepancies between Outbound Clicks and the number of people reported to visit their website from other services (like Google Analytics, for example).
 While there are many reasons why these numbers weren’t matching up (and they’ll never match up), there was one more metric that was needed.